Analyzers

 DRONE Analyzers

-Each analyzer queries specific artifact tables (like processes, registry, MFT, SRUM, etc.), then runs the data through a series of check functions that score or flag suspicious indicators (e.g., unsigned executables, masquerading, hacker tool names, suspicious paths, anomalous timestamps, entropy checks), ultimately reporting items that exceed suspicion thresholds with MITRE ATT&CK tags and verdicts ranging from "relevant" to "dangerous."
+Each analyzer queries specific artifact tables (such as processes, registry, MFT, SRUM, etc.) and runs the data through a series of check functions that score or flag suspicious indicators.
+These indicators include unsigned executables, masquerading, hacker tool names, suspicious paths, suspicious commands, anomalous timestamps, entropy checks and more.
+Items that exceed suspicion thresholds are reported with MITRE ATT&CK tags and verdicts ranging from "relevant" to "dangerous."

 Windows Analyzers